 |

 This female has taken a nice stinkbug.
 I thought they only ate butterflies for awhile.
-But I saw a male take a huge grasshopper this day as well.
-Like most, they are opportunists and nothing apparently tastes bad.
+But I saw a male take a huge grasshopper on this day as well.
+Like most, they are opportunists and nothing that flies into their radar apparently tastes bad.
 The small flies on the back of the robber and on the kill are likely parasitic species. |

 |